Creditors' Voluntary Liquidation

 MVL

 MVL – Members Voluntary Liquidation (MVL) is a process of winding up a solvent company in a cost-effective way.
 This process is more advantageous than striking-off the Company on Companies House and taking out the assets as dividends since it is more tax-efficient.
-Upon making sure all company debts (if any) have been settled, the Liquidator will make a distribution to the Members of the Company

 important things you should know